zcc1307/zcc1307.github.io/courses/csc696fa23/presentation.md

 * reading papers: [How to read a paper](http://ccr.sigcomm.org/online/files/p83-keshavA.pdf) by Prof. Srinivasan Keshav; [Reading in Algorithms: Paper-Reading Survival Kit](https://cs.stanford.edu/~rishig/courses/ref/paper-reading-technical.pdf) by Prof. Tim Roughgarden.
 * presentations: [Giving an Academic Talk](https://people.eecs.berkeley.edu/~jrs/speaking.html) by Prof. Jonathan Shewchuk; [Notes on Giving a Research Talk](https://cseweb.ucsd.edu//~elkan/254/speaking.html) by Prof. Charles Elkan.

-### Paper presentation ideas (under construction)
+### Paper presentation ideas

-Below are a few example research topics in reinforcement learning theory, each with a few "seed papers"; you can use the related work section in these papers, or use the "cited by" functionality in e.g. [google scholar](https://scholar.google.com/) to find more papers on the same topic.
+Below are a few example research topics in bandits and reinforcement learning theory, each with a few "seed papers"; you can use the related work section in these papers, or use the "cited by" functionality in e.g. [google scholar](https://scholar.google.com/) to find more papers on the same topic.
 Please also refer to proceeding pages of recent machine learning / learning theory conferences and workshops for more presentation ideas, such as:

 * [ICML](http://proceedings.mlr.press/v97/),
 * [COLT](http://proceedings.mlr.press/v99/),